Lee Patmore

 Career

-2014 to present: Teacher of Greek NT and Biblical Text at IABC
+2014 to present: Occasional Teacher of Greek NT and Biblical Text at IABC

-2018 to present: Auto Body Technician: Darv's Autobody Ltd
+2019 to present: Auto Body Technician: Merlin Autobody

 2007-2018: Preaching and Teaching Minister, Lloydminster Church of Christ